 - The project must be completed in a group of 3 individuals.
 Project Groups are different than Homework Groups.
 Programs associated with the project can be written in C, C++ or Python. - Form your group by the 5th week of class and send me an email with your group members.
 You may elect to enter a pool to be automatically assigned to a group.
-Students not in a Project Group by Monday of Week 5 will be randomly placed in a group. - Starting in Week 7, students must post updates on their progress and contributions to the project group discussion board to receive full individual participation points for the project. - All programs submitted must compile and run on our servers or they will not be graded, (to help ensure that you have a working program at the end of your assignment, be sure to start with a simple program that you can get to work, then add to it, expanding its capabilities, so that if at some point it stops compiling you might know where an error was introduced) - Each group will elect 1 member to hand in the project code, documentation, necessary files, and report to TEACH.
+Students not in a Project Group by Monday of Week 5 will be randomly placed in a group. - Starting in Week 7, students must post updates on their progress and contributions to the project group discussion board to receive full individual participation points for the project. - All programs submitted must compile and run on our servers or they will not be graded, (to help ensure that you have a working program at the end of your assignment, be sure to start with a simple program that you can get to work, then add to it, expanding its capabilities, so that if at some point it stops compiling you might know where an error was introduced. - Each group will elect 1 member to hand in the project code, documentation, necessary files, and report to TEACH.
 This is the only TEACH submission that should be made for your group.
 This member will also make the Canvas group submission (REPORT ONLY). - Be sure to submit all relevant files for the project with the submission to TEACH, (this includes files provided to you, a program should be able to compile and run from just the files you submit) - You will be asked to privately evaluate the members in your group.

-Grading Policies and Scale:
+Grading Policies:

-- 1) Any requests for extensions/special accommodations must be made in advance, in writing (email). - 2) Homework and Projects will be accepted up to 1 day late for a 10% penalty. - 3) Any disagreement in scoring must be addressed within one week of the work being graded.
+- 1) Any requests for extensions/special accommodations must be made in advance, in writing and sent to the instructor via Canvas messaging. - 2) Homework and Projects will be accepted up to 1 day late for a 10% penalty. - 3) Any disagreement in scoring must be addressed within one week of the work being graded.
+All questions about grading must be placed in the "Assignment Comments" section of the Canvas submission for that assignment.
+If a response to your question is not posted within 48 hours you can email your TA requesting that they review the assignment submission.